AntonYudin/restful/README.md

 # restful
-A standalone restful service server and client implementation in Java/Jakarta, Java/Spring Boot and Go
+A standalone restful service server and client implementation in Rust, Java/Jakarta, Java/Spring Boot, and Go